Join a chambers that will support and nurture your career

-Mini Pupillage
+Mini Pupillage:

-Mini-pupillages are short, funded periods of work experience with Chambers usually lasting for three days, from Tuesday to Thursday.
+Mini-pupillages are short, funded periods of in-person work experience with Chambers usually lasting for three days, from Tuesday to Thursday.
 They provide an opportunity for mini-pupils to meet members of Chambers, to be introduced to the type of work we do and to life in Chambers.

 Mini-pupillages involve attending court with members of Chambers, reading papers, carrying out research and drafting.

-Chambers will look to offer 20 mini-pupillages per year, split into three periods: January to March, April to July and October to December.
+Chambers will look to offer 20 in-person mini-pupillages per year, split into three periods: January to March, April to July and October to December.
 Mini-pupillages are not offered on Bank Holidays or during the Christmas, Easter or summer vacations.

 For the October to December period, applications must be received by 31 August.
 FTB aims to shortlist candidates for this period by the end of September.